cbrueffer/snakemake-aws-parallelcluster-slurm/README.md

 ## Usage

 Given a workflow `my-workflow`, copy the `aws-parallelcluster-slurm` directory to `my-workflow/profiles`.
-Make sure the `status-scontrol.sh` script is executable.
+Make sure the `status-scontrol.sh` script is executable, and in `config.yaml`change the parameter `partition` in section `default-resources` to the name of a queue in your cluster.

 From `my-workflow`, execute Snakemake as `snakemake --profile profiles/aws-parallelcluster-slurm`.